-The person liable to pay excise duty is the producer of excise products, registered trader of excise products received from another Member State, importer of excise products from third countries, or legal or natural person dealing in excise products at the wholesale level.
+The person liable to pay excise duty is the producer of excise products, registered trader of excise products received from another Member State, importer of excise products from third countries, or legal or natural person dealing with excise products at the wholesale level.
 All excise duty payers come under the supervision of the Financial Administration and must fulfil certain obligations as required by law.

-Through an excise duty suspension arrangement, a basis for the suspension of excise duty is provided for the period of production, processing, storage and transportation of excise products.
+Through the excise duty suspension arrangement, a basis for the suspension of excise duty is provided for the period of production, processing, storage and transportation of excise products.

-The authorized warehouse-keeper is defined as the natural or legal person who acquires an excise licence from the Financial Administration to establish a tax warehouse where products subject to excise duty are produced, held, received or dispatched under duty suspension arrangements.
+The authorized warehouse-keeper is defined as the natural or legal person who acquires an excise licence from the Financial Administration to establish a tax warehouse where products subject to excise duty are produced, held, received or dispatched under the excise duty suspension arrangement.

-Registered consignee means a person/trader who receives excise products from other Member States on a regular basis as a part of his/her business activity under an excise duty suspension arrangement; a registered consignee must be authorized by the Financial Administration.
+Registered consignee is a person/trader who receives excise products from other Member States on a regular basis as a part of his/her business activity under the excise duty suspension arrangement; a registered consignee must be authorized by the Financial Administration.

-A temporary-registered consignee is a person/trader who occasionally receives excise products from another Member State, autorisation is limited to a specified quantity and a specified period of time, the conditions for instruments guaranteeing payment of excise duty being stricter in this case.
+A temporary-registered consignee is a person/trader who occasionally receives excise products from another Member State.
+Authorisation is limited to a specified quantity and a specified period of time.
+The conditions for instruments guaranteeing payment of excise duty are stricter in this case.

-The rates of excise duties (situation as of 1 January 2018) for alcohol and alcoholic beverages, energy products and electricity, and tobacco products are given in tables 9, 10 and 11.
+The rates of excise duties (situation as of 1 January 2022) for alcohol and alcoholic beverages, energy products and electricity, and tobacco products are given in tables 9, 10 and 11.